-Attribute Annotation
+Annotation

-title Figure and Plot
+Figure and Plot

-caption Figure
+Figure

-legend Curve
+Curve

-label Axis
+Axis

-In $%{variable}$, text markup escape sequences don't apply inside the variable, which has the form of component-reference in the grammar (appendix A.2.7).
-This means that a complete component-reference shall be scanned before looking for the terminating closing brace.
+In %{variable}, text markup escape sequences don't apply inside the variable, which has the form of result-reference.
+This means that a complete result-reference shall be scanned before looking for the terminating closing brace.